HLB288/rust-cryptocraphy-basics/README.md

 == ChaCha20-Poly1305 ==
 ...

+== SHA-256 (Bitcoin) ==
+...

+== Blake2b ==
+Description: Blake2b is a cryptographic hash function optimized for 64-bit platforms with a 512-bit output.
+It's faster than MD5, SHA-1, SHA-2, and SHA-3, while offering
+high security.
+Hash: a3b4c5d6...

+== Blake2s ==
+Description: Blake2s is a variant of Blake2 optimized for 32-bit platforms with a 256-bit output.
+Ideal for embedded systems and resource-constrained devices.
+Hash: a3b4c5d6...

+== Blake3 ==
+Description: Blake3 is the latest algorithm in the Blake family, designed to be extremely fast with enhanced security.
+It's parallelizable and ideal for hashing large files.
+Hash: a3b4c5d6...
 Security Note
 This code is for educational purposes only.
 It uses fixed keys and nonces for reproducibility, which is not secure for actual applications.
 In production: